szczurek-lab/Celloscope/README.md

 Examplificatory input files can be found in this resposotory, in the `example` directory.

-Please see the manual for the details on how to prepare data and guidance to visualize results.
+Please see the manual for the details on how to prepare data and guidance how to visualize results.

 # Repository content